Easton, Maryland minor league baseball history: 1924 to 1928: Eastern Shore League

-Eastern Shore League 1937–1941
+1937 to 1941: Eastern Shore League

-The Eastern Shore League resumed play in 1937, with Easton becoming a member, joining the eight–team league.
-The Easton Browns returned to play as an affiliate of the St. Louis Browns.
+The Eastern Shore League resumed play in 1937, with Easton becoming a member and joining the eight–team league.
+The Easton Browns returned to play as a minor league affiliate of the St. Louis Browns.
 Playing under manager George Jacobs, the Browns qualified for the Eastern Shore League playoffs.
-Easton ended the 1937 season with a 56–41 record, placing 2nd in the regular season, finishing 3.5 games behind the Salisbury Indians.
+Easton ended the 1937 season with a 56–41 record, placing second in the regular season, finishing 3.5 games behind the Salisbury Indians.
 Salisbury had 21 wins taken away due to roster violations, but still won the pennant.
 In the 1937 playoffs, the Centreville Colts defeated Easton 2 games to 1.

-The 1938 Easton Cubs continued Eastern Shore League play and placed 6th in the eight–team league.
-Continuing as a St. Louis Browns affiliate despite the moniker change, Easton ended the 1938 regular season with a 55–56 record, finishing 9.0 games behind the 1st place Salisbury Indians, with George Jacobs serving as manager.
+The 1938 Easton Cubs continued Eastern Shore League play and placed sixth in the eight–team league.
+Continuing as a St. Louis Browns affiliate despite the moniker change, Easton ended the 1938 regular season with a 55–56 record, finishing 9.0 games behind the first place Salisbury Indians, with George Jacobs serving as manager.

 Easton became the Easton Yankees in the 1939 Eastern shore League after becoming an affiliate of the New York Yankees.
 Easton's association with the Yankees continued for the remaining duration of the franchise.
-The Easton Yankees ended the season with a 51–68 record, placing 6th, finishing 31.0 games behind the 1st place Federalsburg A's.
+The Easton Yankees ended the season with a 51–68 record, placing sixth, finishing 31.0 games behind the first place Federalsburg A's.
 Ray Powell was the 1939 manager.
 Playing at Federal Park, Easton's home season attendance was 32,000, an average of 538 per home game.

-The 1940 Easton Yankees placed 7th in the Eastern Shore League season.
-With a 48–69 record, under returning manager Ray Powell, Easton finished 22.0 games behind the 1st place Dover Orioles and 2.0 games ahead of the 8th place Pocomoke City Chicks.
+The 1940 Easton Yankees placed seventh in the Eastern Shore League season.
+With a 48–69 record, under returning manager Ray Powell, Easton finished 22.0 games behind the first place Dover Orioles and 2.0 games ahead of the eighth place Pocomoke City Chicks.

 The Easton Yankees were the 1941 Eastern Shore League Champions.
 The Yankees ended Eastern Shore League regular season with a record of 57–53.
-Easton placed 3rd in the six–team league, 1finishing 10.0 games behind the Milford Giants.
+Easton placed third in the six–team league, finishing 10.0 games behind the Milford Giants.
 In the Playoffs Easton Yankees swept the Cambridge Cardinals in three games to advance.
 In the Finals, the Easton Yankees defeated the Milford Giants 4 games to 3 to claim the championship under the direction of manager Dallas Warren served.
 The league did not return for the 1942 season.